yatesco/seafile-docs/deploy/using_sqlite.md

 pkill -f "manage.py run_gunicorn"
 ```

-## Setup In Auto Mode
+## Setup in non-interactive way

-Since seafile 5.1.4 edition, `setup-seafile.sh` supports auto mode, so that you do not need to answer prompted questions if you assign related script parameters or environment variables.
+Since Seafile version 5.1.4, `setup-seafile.sh` supports auto mode.
+You can run the setup script in non-interactive by supply the needed parameters via script parameters or environment variables.

 ```sh
 cd seafile-server-*